flaar94/job-thesaurus/README.md

-This is a Flask app design which can be found at http://job-thesaurus.herokuapp.com/.
-Can be run locally by running app.py using a Python interpreter.
+This is the source code for the Flask app http://job-thesaurus.herokuapp.com/.
+It can be run locally by running app.py using a Python interpreter.